secretstartups/handbook/sales/assistance-from-investors/index.html.md

 ---
 layout: handbook-page-toc
 title: "Sales Assistance from Investors"
-description: "This page overviews how GitLab's investors and board members can assist in deals"
+description: "This page provides details about how GitLab's investors can assist in deals"
 ---

 ## On this page